 - All maps are to be used solely for displaying meteorological/geophysical information, and not for any other purpose.
 All maps are not to scale and for illustrative purpose only.

-- These satellite images are processed from the Himawari-8 geostationary satellite operated by the Japan Meteorological Agency.
+- These satellite images are processed from the Himawari series geostationary satellites operated by the Japan Meteorological Agency.

-- Each image is created from a combination of selected infrared and visible spectral bands of Himawari-8 data.
+- Each image is created from a combination of selected infrared and visible spectral bands of Himawari satellite data.
 For the non-sunlit areas of the image, a greyscale thermal infrared imagery is used.
 The resulting true-colour image closely resembles a visible colour photograph.

 Frequently Asked Questions